weecology/DeepForest/README.md

 pip install git+git://github.com/bw4sz/keras-retinanet.git
 ```

 DeepForest can alternatively be installed from source using the github repository.
 The python package dependencies are managed by conda.
 For help installing conda see: [conda quickstart](https://docs.conda.io/projects/conda/en/latest/user-guide/install/).
-DeepForest depends on a [fork](https://github.com/bw4sz/keras-retinanet.git) of the keras-retinanet to perform object detection. *For windows users, DeepForest requires functioning versions of keras and tensorflow before installation.*
+DeepForest depends on a [fork](https://github.com/bw4sz/keras-retinanet.git) of the keras-retinanet to perform object detection. *For windows users, DeepForest may require functioning versions of keras and tensorflow before installation.*

 ```
 git clone https://github.com/weecology/DeepForest.git